securevale/swift-confidential/README.md

 A highly configurable and performant tool for obfuscating Swift literals embedded in the application code that you should protect against static code analysis, making the app more resistant to reverse engineering.

-Simply add the `swift-confidential` package dependency to your Swift package or Xcode project, use the `Obfuscate(algorithm:declarations:)` macro to obfuscate your secret literals, and build the project 🚀
+Use the [#Obfuscate macro](#getting-started) to obfuscate your secret literals directly in code, or adopt the [YAML-based approach with build tool plugin](#advanced-usage) for advanced use cases.

 Swift Confidential can save you a lot of time, especially if you are developing an iOS app and seeking to meet [OWASP MASVS-RESILIENCE](https://mas.owasp.org/MASVS/11-MASVS-RESILIENCE/) requirements.